mcclintock-lab/seasketch-report-template/README.md

 You'll want to test your reporting module code within SeaSketch as you work.
 To do so, let startup a local server to host this module and startup a daemon that will compile changes to source files as they are modified.

 Open a new terminal, and run `grunt connect`.
 Then in another terminal, run `grunt watch`.
 This will start a local server at `http://localhost:8080/` which makes accessible every file under `dist/`. `grunt watch` will watch all source files and recompile them for hosting under `dist/`.
 All grunt-related commands are configured via `Gruntfile.coffee`.
+See [the Grunt docs](http://gruntjs.com/) for more info on how to use this file.
+Just think of it as a webapp-focused Makefile.
 If you need to manually compile the javascript and stylesheet files within dist, simple run `grunt` without any arguments.

 ### Configuring Seasketch